 An IF-MAP session consists of one synchronous send-receive channel (SSRC) and no more than one optional asynchronous receive channel (ARC); a MAP Client MUST open exactly one SSRC and no more than one ARC.
 Each session is uniquely identified by a session id.
 A session lasts as long as the client actively uses it and doesn't attempt to establish a new session.
 A client keeps a session alive either by keeping a TCP connection associated with the SSRC or the ARC open or by periodically sending a renewSession request to the server.
+If a MAP client has an existing SSRC connection and sends an SSRC request over a different connection, the MAP server MUST associate the new connection with the SSRC and MUST close the old connection (if possible) or respond to new requests on the old connection with an AccessDenied errorResult.

 An IF-MAP server SHOULD end a session after a period of client inactivity which MUST be no shorter than three minutes.
 The length of the period of client inactivity that results in session termination MAY be configurable on an IF-MAP server.